-In his book, Cialdini illustrates this principle with an example you have probably have experienced yourself: the fact you get candy or peppermint with your restaurant bill.
-They have done a series of experiments in restaurants with to see if this phenomenon of giving a little gift together with the bill had any effect in influencing the amount of tip given (obligation to do something back).
+In his book, Cialdini illustrates this principle with an example you have probably have experienced yourself.
+The fact you get candy or peppermint with your restaurant bill.
+They have done a series of experiments in restaurants.
+To see if this phenomenon of giving a little gift together with the bill had any effect in influencing the amount of tip given.
+To trigger the obligation to do something back.
 This is what happened.

 When a single mint was given with the bill and the end of a meal, tipping amounts generally rose with 3%.
-Interestingly, if the gift is doubled and two mints are giving, tips don’t double, but they quadruple to a 14% increase in tips.
+Interestingly, if the gift is doubled and two mints are giving, tips didn’t double.
+They quadrupled to a 14% increase in tips.
 What turned out to be the most effective in influencing people using reciprocity?
-If the waiter gives one mint, starts to walk away from the table, but pauses, he turns back and says, “For you nice people, here’s an extra mint,” tips go through the roof.
+If the waiter gave just one mint, started to walk away from the table, but paused, and turned back.
+And said, “For you nice people, here’s an extra mint,”.
+Tips went through the roof.
 A 23% increase, influenced not by what was given, but how it was given.
-It feels personalized, and it’s unexpected.
+It feels personalized.
+And it’s unexpected.

 People want more of those things they can have less of.
-That’s why you see so many websites using cues that stress the scarcity of a product or service.
-Deal times that are running out, the number of rooms left, only two days to go, etc. Time pressure enhances the feeling of scarcity.
+That’s why for example you see so many websites using cues that stress the scarcity of a product or service.
+Deal times that are running out.
+The number of rooms left.
+Only two days to go, etc. Time pressure enhances the feeling of scarcity.
 And it even increases the perceived value of things.

-When it comes to effectively persuading others using the scarcity principle, it’s not enough to tell people about the benefits they’ll gain if they choose your product or service.
-You’ll also need to be very clear about what is unique about your proposal and what they stand to lose if they don’t buy your product or service.
+When it comes to effectively persuading others using the scarcity principle, it’s not enough to tell people about the benefits they’ll gain.
+You’ll also need to be very clear about what is unique about your proposal.
+And what they stand to lose if they don’t buy your product or service.

 This is the idea that people follow the lead of credible, knowledgeable experts.
-What Cialdini tells us is that it’s important to signal to others what makes you a credible, knowledgeable authority before you make your influence attempt.
+What Cialdini tells us is that it’s important to signal to others what makes you a credible, knowledgeable authority.
+You have to do this before you make your influence attempt.
 That can be done in different ways.
-Diplomas on your wall help, wearing a uniform also does the trick and being introduced to someone as an expert does work too.
+Diplomas on your wall help.
+Wearing a uniform also does the trick.
+And being introduced to someone as an expert does work too.